No to NATO

 A US drive for global domination through military influence was most notable in Afghanistan.
 NATO assumed control of the International Security Assistance Force (ISAF) in Afghanistan in 2003, marking NATO’s first deployment outside Europe or North America.
 While NATO officially ended its mission in Afghanistan in 2014, it has since launched a new ‘non-combat Resolute Support’ operation, agreeing in 2017 to increase the number of troops in the country to 16,000.

 NATO has also undertaken operations in Libya and the Horn of Africa over the last few years.
-At its 2018 summit in Brussels, NATO even agreed to develop an overarching NATO Space Policy, extending the reach of the alliance still further.
+At its 2019 summit, NATO even declared space ‘an operational domain’, extending the reach of the alliance still further.

 NATO adopted a new Strategic Concept at its 2010 summit, entitled Active Engagement, Modern Defence.
 It recommitted to an interventionist military agenda that set back the cause of peace and nuclear disarmament.
 This included an expansion of its area of work to ‘counterterrorism, cyber-security, and the proliferation of chemical, biological and nuclear weapons’.
 The summit also agreed to integrate the US missile defence system with a European theatre missile defence programme under the auspices of NATO.